Discover Athens City the Capital of Greece

 Athens city center is built around several hills, with Lycabettus being the most well-known among them.

-The story of Athens is almost as old as time itself with a history that spans back for more than seven thousand years.
+The story of Athens is almost as old as time itself, with a history that spans back more than seven thousand years.

 The grounds where Athens stands nowadays were once home to a prominent residential center of the Mycenaean civilization and Acropolis Hill was occupied by a large fortress.